MahnurA/MahnurA.github.io/_posts/2019-05-31-Feature Extraction.markdown

 Since the project I undertook hoped to tackle in detection, and possibly later, prevention, near realtime was of ultimate importance.
 Next, of almost equal importance was that packets once detected either way as Benign or Not, needed to be labelled as such *packet-wise.*

-Typically, when thousands and millions of packets are analyzed, whether for Machine Learning or for general network traffic analysis by network administrators, softwares used for that analysis convert singular packets into flows.
+Typically, when thousands and millions of packets are analyzed, whether for Machine Learning or for general network traffic analysis by network administrators, softwares used for that analysis convert movement of singular packets as seen in PCAP files, into flows.

+### What are network flows? ###

 A **Flow** is an end to end connection that shows how the data is flowing through the network.